100 Notable alumni of

 -

-Anzhelika Aleksandrovna Sidorova is a Russian pole vaulter.
+Anzhelika Aleksandrovna Sidorova is a former Russian pole vaulter.
 Sidorova won a gold medal at the 2019 World Championships and a silver medal at the 2020 Summer Olympics.
 She also won silver medals at the 2014 IAAF World Indoor Championships and 2013 European Athletics U23 Championships, and a bronze medal at the 2013 European Athletics Indoor Championships.

 -